vladjsvaz/RxJS-React-demo/README.md

 # RxJS-React-demo

-A application with some examples about how to use RxJS and React.
+An application with some examples about how to use RxJS and React.

 Clone this repo, then install dependencies: